‣

 - Bayley et al. Journal of Arthroplasty follow up of 93 THR found that

-- 50% loosening is hip center not within 10mm of anatomical center.
+- 50% loosening occurred when the hip center was not within 10mm of the anatomical center.

-- 8% loosening if hip center restored to within 10mm of anatomical center
+- 8% loosening occurred when the hip center was restored to within 10mm of the anatomical center